 Usually I prefer to work on the composition before filling the template.
 That way it’s convenient to move objects around without the fear of disturbing the text.

-Place your template in the centre of the composition.
+Place your template in the center of the composition.
 After that arrange other objects starting from the most massive ones (napkin and cups) and moving to little details (mint and lemon slices).

 This composition is rather simple, so I arranged only my main objects, leaving the details for later.